Nikhil-jaiswal007/EV-battery-health-prediction/README.md

 ## Problem Statement

 Battery degradation directly affects the performance, range, reliability, and safety of electric vehicles.
-This project aims to develop a machine learning model that can estimate battery State of Health from historical battery measurements.
+This project aim to develop a machine learning model that can estimate battery State of Health from historical battery measurements.